 2) In the second step of fleshing, subcutaneous stuff from the flesh side is extracted.
 It is passed through a machine to remove the fat, muscle, and flesh mechanically.
 Hides are split into different layers after this stage.

 3) Rollers and blades are used to remove hair at the third stage of dehairing.

 4) The fourth process involves cleaning and soaking the animal hide in acids or salts to prevent decomposition.
 It helps the penetration of tanning agents such as chromium and aldehydes.
 This is called pickling.

 5) Next, the hide is dipped in sulfuric acid for long hours to lower the pH after pickling.

-6) Liming loosens the fibers and helps the tanning chemicals to get absorbed.
+6) Liming loosens the fibres and helps the tanning chemicals get absorbed.

-7) De-Liming is performed after Liming which includes washing of hide with a mixture of water and ammonium chloride or ammonium sulfate.
+7) De-liming is performed after limeing, which includes washing the hide with a mixture of water and ammonium chloride or ammonium sulphate.

 8) Bating signifies the end of the liming process.
 The skin is treated with enzymes to remove non-fibrous proteins, thus making the skin smooth and silky.

 9) Water-based solutions and solvents are used to remove excess grease or natural fatty acids from the skin in the second-last step.